zachharkey/grunt-nautilus/README.md

 ### Arguments
 This plugin has some reserved task arguments.
 You can think of them as super-powered task configuration that you don't have to configure yourself.
-Some of the tasks executed by the `build` and `deploy` arguments are optional.
-For instance, if you don't have anything specified for the `hintOn` option, jshint will not run.
-Likewise, if you don't have grunt config specified for `compass` or `ender` those will not run as well.
-This is the nice thing about this plugin.
-It does a lot but not too much.
-If you configure for what it looks for, you don't have to do much yourself.

 #### `nautilus:build`
 For development sandbox modes this argument runs nautilus core without uglification.
-Tasks: `jshint`, `concat`, `clean`, `sails-linker`, `compass`, `ender`
+Tasks: `jshint`, `concat`, `clean`, `compass`, `ender`

 #### `nautilus:deploy`
 For real world environments, this argument runs nautilus core with uglification.